Ice Maze RL Basics#

 grid_size = desc.shape[0]

 We initialize the q table here with zeros.
-This indicates that we don’t know any about the goodness of each state.
-We can also
+This indicates that we don’t know anything about the goodness of each state:

 q_table = np.zeros([env.observation_space.n, env.action_space.n])